Artifactory version 6.x to 7.x upgrade with Docker Compose

 Working with Very Large Storage

-In most cases, our recommendation is for storage that is at least 3 times the total size of stored artifacts in order to accommodate system backups.Backups
+In most cases, our recommendation for storage is at least 3 times the total size of stored artifacts, in order to accommodate system backups.Backups

 However, when working with a very large volume of artifacts, the recommendation may vary greatly according to the specific setup of your system.
 Therefore, when working with over 10 TB of stored artifacts, contact JFrog support, who will work with you to provide a recommendation for storage that is customized to your specific setup.